National Institute of Allergy and Infectious Diseases (NIAID) / National Institutes of Health (NIH)

 National Institutes of Health (NIH)

-The NIAID Vaccine Research Center (VRC) is recruiting for a supervisory veterinary medical officer to oversee preclinical research activities, investigate novel vaccine delivery methods, and serve as the head of the Translational Research Program.
-NIAID is a major research component of NIH and the Department of Health and Human Services (HHS).
+NIAID’s Vaccine Research Center (VRC) is recruiting for a senior scientist to oversee preclinical research activities, investigate novel vaccine delivery methods, and serve as the head of the Translational Research Program (TRP).
+The successful candidate will assist VRC investigators in designing, implementing, and analyzing experiments in a variety of animal models.

-Due to the dual research support and animal medicine functions of the position, the VRC is seeking candidates with extensive experience in virology, immunology, or a related scientific field and a doctorate in veterinary medicine.
-The position involves a broad spectrum of scientific research; veterinary and business management skills encompassing laboratory animal medicine research; animal program management; developing, managing, and executing in vivo animal research contracts for the VRC; financial oversight; and contract administration.
-The candidate will plan, manage, and analyze data from animal studies evaluating immunogenicity of vaccine candidates.
-Board certification in laboratory animal medicine is required, and experience in financial oversight of a large program is preferred.
+Due to the dual research support and animal medicine functions of the position, VRC is seeking candidates with prior experience in virology, immunology, or a related scientific field, to include investigator roles on research studies, experience in oversight or management of breeding programs, and a doctorate in veterinary medicine.
+The position supports a broad spectrum of scientific research and includes veterinary and business management skills encompassing laboratory animal medicine research; animal program management; and developing, managing, and executing in vivo animal research contracts for VRC, financial oversight, and contract administration.
+The candidate will plan, manage, and help analyze data from animal studies evaluating immunogenicity and efficacy of vaccine candidates or other biomedical interventions.
+Experience in financial oversight of a large program is required.